-Once your inquiry has followed up or reached out to your community, via phone, email, or website, a second time or even a third, etc., it’s clear that your community has something they’re looking for and would benefit from further information.
-Keeping a diligent record of inquiries & re-inquiries gives you an idea of how interested the buyer is in your community and how quickly they’ll be ready to make a decision.
-Even better, it provides the sales team with a strong inquiry to follow up with to hopefully convert into an appointment or tour of your community.
+Once your inquiry has followed up or reached out to your community, it’s clear that your community has something they’re looking for and would benefit from further information.
+By keeping a diligent record of inquiries & re-inquiries, you have an idea of how interested the buyer is in your community.
+This also shows how quickly they’ll be ready to make a decision.
+Even better, it provides the sales team with information for follow up to hopefully convert into an appointment or tour.

 Tracking Can Expose Trends & Provide Insight Into How To Spend Your Marketing Budget.

 Tracking all of your inquiries allows you to analyze all of the data for where and/or how your inquiries are discovering your community.
 This provides you with significant insight into areas of interest about your community and possible trends.
-If you have a high number of inquiries resulting from requesting access to a virtual tour or a specific floor plan on your website, you’re able to glean that this is an area of interest for your target audience and could be important to highlight with your other tactics.
+For example, let’s say you receive a high number of inquiries asking about a specific floor plan on your website.
+This shows this is an area of interest for your target audience and could be important to highlight with your other tactics.

-Understanding the trends in inquiries can also show the return of investment for different tactics and can reinforce where to allocate your marketing spend.
-If you notice that a high percentage of inquiries are coming from paid advertising, like Google Ads, this can validate an increasedspendin digital advertising.
-If the high number of inquiries remains consistent for this source, you’ll know to spend more of the marketing budget on digital than, say, print ads, or another tactic that isn’t bringing in as many inquiries.
+Understanding the trends in inquiries brings benefits as well.
+Trends can show the return of investment for different tactics and can reinforce where to allocate your marketing spend.
+If you notice a high percentage of inquiries coming from paid advertising, like Google Ads, this can validate an increase in spend or reallocation from a tactic that isn’t working.
+This can help determine planning and budgeting.

 Understanding The Quality Of Your Marketing.

 Similar to revealing trends, tracking your inquiries also demonstrates the quality of your marketing tactics.
-If you’re attracting a fair amount of people who aren’t a good match with your community and won’t be potential leads, this provides you valuable information as to how you’re representing your community.
+For example, you may be attracting a fair amount of people who aren’t a good match for your community.
+This provides you valuable information as to how you’re representing your community.
 Perhaps you’re miscommunicating your services or marketing to the wrong audience.
-Reviewing your tracked inquiries for both positives and negatives, or qualified and unqualified inquiries, allows you to fully see the big picture of your marketing strategy.
+Reviewing tracked inquiries for both positives and negatives—or qualified and unqualified inquiries— allows you to fully see the big picture of your marketing strategy.